-It will also allow companies and consumers to develop a more complete digital picture of the state of health.
+These products will also allow companies and consumers to develop a more complete digital picture of the state of health.
 This will bring real-world data into greater focus and may make it easier to construct value-based contracts or other outcomes-based financial models with payers and providers.
-Recent proposed Trump administration interoperability rules likely will lead to greater data sharing and fuel development of these tools.
-As digital therapeutics and connected devices have transitioned from concept to reality, investors have poured a staggering $12.5 billion into digital health ventures in 2017 and 2018.
+Interoperability rules recently proposed by the Trump administration will likely lead to greater data sharing and will fuel development of these tools.
+As digital therapeutics and connected devices transitioned from concept to reality, investors poured a staggering $12.5 billion into digital health ventures in 2017 and 2018.
 As this space evolves, many of these apps and services are going to require clearance from the Food and Drug Administration (FDA).

 President Donald Trump

-High-ranking members of Congress and other prominent members of the blue party (particularly those that have thrown in to be our next president) are going to impact healthcare in a profound way.
-The party has formed consensus around making healthcare more affordable and expect to see this camp trying to move the needle forward, regardless of who takes the candidacy.
+High-ranking members of Congress and other prominent members of the blue party (particularly those hoping to be our next president) are going to impact healthcare in a profound way.
+The party has formed consensus around making healthcare more affordable and we expect to see this camp trying to move the needle forward, regardless of who takes the candidacy.

-Two bills cleared the House in October that would require drug companies to disclose more of the discounts they give to pharmacy benefit managers.
-Rep. Abigail Spanberger's (D-VA) measure would require the Centers for Medicare & Medicaid Services (CMS) to publish certain payment information regarding pharmacy benefit managers (PBMs) discounts and rebates for prescription drugs as well as generic drug dispensing rates.
-A bill from Rep. Buddy Carter (R-GA) related to the disclosure of rates for covered drugs under the Medicare prescription drug benefit and Medicaid also cleared the House.
+Two bills cleared the House in October 2019 that would require drug companies to disclose more of the discounts they give to pharmacy benefit managers (PBMs).
+Rep. Abigail Spanberger (D-VA)’s measure would require the Centers for Medicare and Medicaid Services (CMS) to publish certain payment information regarding PBMs’ discounts and rebates for prescription drugs, as well as generic drug dispensing rates.
+A bill from Rep. Buddy Carter (R-GA) related to the disclosure of rates for drugs covered by Medicaid and the Medicare prescription drug benefit also cleared the House.
 The aim of both bills is to obtain more data about how certain parties are contributing to high drug prices.

-Employers across industries are taking action, banding together to keep better, more efficient or more cost-effective care models.
-Through business groups, employers are able to influence large issues like “Medicare for All” and smaller regulations around pricing transparency and surprise billing—focusing on the levers with which they can do something about like overall cost and quality.
+Employers across industries are taking action, banding together to provide better, more efficient or more cost-effective care models.
+Through business groups, employers are able to influence large issues like “Medicare for All” and smaller regulations around pricing transparency and surprise billing—focusing on the areas in which they can apply leverage, such as overall cost and quality.